Astro 8A, 9ABC: Processing Your Digital Image Projects

 Installing CCDOPS5 and Registax On Your Own Computer (skip this if you'll do all your work on room 705 computers, but I urge you to plan to use your own computer if possible)

 First, determine if your Windows machine is 32bit or 64bit by following the easy steps here.
-Go to here: http://www.sbig.com/support/software/.
-Download and install CCDOPS.
+You can Download the .exe file which installs CCDOPS here.
 Download and install DriverChecker64 (true regardless if your computer is 32bit or 64bit).
 After both are installed, run DriverChecker64 and it'll make sure you have the latest drivers, and then click Update.

 Next, click on and then print this page to log your processing steps. (note we have a printer above the middle computer in room 705).
 You'll need a record of these so you can type up your labels, which are an ESSENTIAL and important aspect of my grading.